 If you’re dreaming of a sun-drenched beach break, you’re in luck.
-Southern Europe is one of the best places in the world to hit the sand, and not only are the beaches here truly dazzling, but you also get the added bonus of plenty of culture and history.
+Southern Europe is one of the best places in the world to hit the sand, and not only are the beaches here truly dazzling, but there’s also plenty of culture and history to explore.
 Plus, this region is astonishingly diverse, so there’s a dream destination for everyone, whatever type of beach holiday you’re looking for.

-With that said, here are 12 idyllic beach destinations in Southern Europe.
+With that said, here are 12 idyllic beach holidays in Southern Europe.
+And if you’re ready to book your next getaway, you can browse thousands of holiday deals on our website.

 1. Istrian Riviera, Croatia